MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 ## Continue learning

-Continue learning Methane Graphics programming in the next tutorial [Hello Cube](../02-HelloCube), which is demonstrating cube mesh drawing using vertex and index buffers.
+Continue learning Methane Graphics programming in the next tutorial [Hello Cube](../02-HelloCube), which is demonstrating cube mesh drawing using vertex and index buffers with camera projection applied on CPU.